AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/create-schema-ui.md

 For this tutorial, name the new mixin &quot;[!UICONTROL Loyalty Details]&quot;.

-Select **[!UICONTROL Add Mixin]** to return to the [!DNL Schema Editor]. &quot;[!UICONTROL Loyalty Details]&quot; should now appear under **[!UICONTROL Mixins]** on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under **[!UICONTROL Structure]**.
+Select **[!UICONTROL Add mixin]** to return to the [!DNL Schema Editor]. &quot;[!UICONTROL Loyalty Details]&quot; should now appear under **[!UICONTROL Mixins]** on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under **[!UICONTROL Structure]**.

 ## Hinzufügen von Feldern zum Mixin {#mixin-fields}

 Now that you have created the &quot;[!UICONTROL Loyalty Details]&quot; mixin, it is time to define the fields that the mixin will contribute to the schema.

 To begin, select the mixin name in the **[!UICONTROL Mixins]** section.
-Once you do this, the mixin&#39;s properties appear on the right-hand side of the editor and an **[!UICONTROL Add Field]** button appears next to the name of the schema under **[!UICONTROL Structure]**.
+Once you do this, the mixin&#39;s properties appear on the right-hand side of the editor and an **[!UICONTROL Add field]** button appears next to the name of the schema under **[!UICONTROL Structure]**.

 ![](../images/tutorials/create-schema/loyalty_details_structure.png)

-Select **[!UICONTROL Add Field]** next to &quot;[!DNL Loyalty Members]&quot; to create a new node in the structure.
+Select **[!UICONTROL Add field]** next to &quot;[!DNL Loyalty Members]&quot; to create a new node in the structure.
 Dieser Knoten (in diesem Beispiel mit der Bezeichnung „_tenantId“) stellt die Mandanten-ID Ihrer IMS-Organisation dar, der ein Unterstrich vorangestellt ist.
 Das Vorhandensein der Mandanten-ID zeigt an, dass die Felder, die Sie hinzufügen, im Namensraum Ihres Unternehmens enthalten sind.

 Mit anderen Worten, die Felder, die Sie hinzufügen, sind für Ihr Unternehmen eindeutig und werden in einem bestimmten Bereich gespeichert, der nur für Ihr Unternehmen zugänglich ist, [!DNL Schema Registry] .
 Felder, die Sie definieren, müssen immer Ihrem Pächter-Namensraum hinzugefügt werden, um Kollisionen mit Namen anderer Standardklassen, Mixins, Datentypen und Felder zu verhindern.